Caring for Your Delta Bluegrass Sod

 Please stay off new sod until after the first mowing.
 Proper watering of sod is essential for root establishment.
 The day of installation, enough water should be applied to penetrate the sod and two inches of native soil.

 From day two on, keep your sod and soil moist throughout the day.
 The roots are short so the sod cannot withstand large amounts of water at a single time.
 Other than the first day, the ground under the sod should never be soggy.
-Usually watering four to six times during the day, for approximately five to six minutes each time, is required until the roots have been established.
+When using traditional spray heads, watering four to six times during the day, for approximately five to six minutes each time, is usually required until the roots have been established.
+Hunter® MP Rotator nozzles require longer run times because of their slower distribution rate.
 Root establishment will usually begin within seven to fourteen days depending on the time of year your sod is installed and your environment.

 Too much water will rob the roots of oxygen and in warmer weather that possibly can lead to disease.
 The length of each watering cycle will depend on your soil type and the output of your irrigation system.
 A clay type soil may need five minutes, four times a day compared to a sandy loam which may need seven minutes, five times a day.
 You have to judge the minutes given, but here is a tip: If the water is standing under the sod for more than just a few minutes after an irrigation set has finished or if the soil is soggy, you are probably giving the sod too much water at one time.